stuti-187/IntroToAIProject/README.md

 Latest version is under Phase-2 directory

-Under AnalysisAutomatedScripts you can find the automated scripts used to analyse the AI's performance over a range of board size that simulates 100 games.
+Under Phase-2/AnalysisAutomatedScripts you can find the automated scripts used to analyse the AI's performance over a range of board size that simulates 100 games.

 **Steps to Run**: